-This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of NIKSUN NetOmni 8940 provided by NIKSUN, Inc. It presents the evaluation results, their justifications, and the conformance results.
+This report documents the assessment of the National Information Assurance Partnership (NIAP) validation team of the evaluation of NIKSUN NetDetector/NetVCR 10440 provided by NIKSUN, Inc. It presents the evaluation results, their justifications, and the conformance results.
 This Validation Report is not an endorsement of the Target of Evaluation by any agency of the U.S. government, and no warranty is either expressed or implied.

-The evaluation was performed by the Booz Allen Hamilton Inc. Common Criteria Testing Laboratory (CCTL) in Annapolis Junction, Maryland, United States of America, and was completed in November 2017.
+The evaluation was performed by the Booz Allen Hamilton Inc. Common Criteria Testing Laboratory (CCTL) in Laurel, Maryland, United States of America, and was completed in August 2018.
 The information in this report is largely derived from the evaluation sensitive Evaluation Technical Report (ETR) and associated test reports, all written by Booz Allen.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements set forth in the Network Device collaborative Protection Profile, version 1.0 (NDcPP).
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements set forth in the Network Device collaborative Protection Profile, version 2.0 + Errata 20180314 (NDcPP).

-The Target of Evaluation (TOE) is the NIKSUN NetOmni 8940 appliance, running the software NIKSUN NetOmni Everest version 5.0.1.2.
-NetOmni's primary functionality is to provide an overview of critical operations of the monitored network.
+The Target of Evaluation (TOE) is the NIKSUN NetDetector/NetVCR 10440 appliance, running the NIKSUN NetDetector/NetVCR Everest software version 5.1.2.0.
+NetDetector's primary functionality is to provide an overview of critical operations of the monitored network.
 The overview includes monitoring business service disruptions, performance issues, and security incidents.
-NetOmni accomplishes this by providing performance monitoring, traffic analysis, and reporting systems for a network.
+NetDetector accomplishes this by providing security monitoring of network traffic using IDS methods and statistical anomaly detection in order to safeguard networks against cyber-attacks.
 However, the evaluated TOE functionality includes only the security functional behavior that is defined in the claimed NDcPP.